 - Smoking Is Cool: Gulliver with his pipe during the "I Hear A Dream" sequence.

 - Spin-Off: The short-lived Gabby cartoons.
-Characters from this movie would also make appearances in the Fleischer short series "Animated Antics".
+Sneak, Snoop and Snitch and Twinkletoes The Carrier Pigeon respectively make appearances in four shorts from the Fleischer short series "Animated Antics".

 - Super Speed: Lilliputians are capable of this when frightened.

 - Take a Third Option: What Gulliver suggests at the end to end the quarrel—merge the two songs together.

 - Terrible Trio: Bombo's spies, Sneak, Snoop and Snitch respectively.

 - "The Reason You Suck" Speech: Given by Gulliver to the dueling kingdoms after Prince David is apparently killed saving Gulliver from being shot, but it ends on a high note:

 "Poor foolish little people, look what you've done.
 Now go ahead, break your nutshell heads over your song.
 But did you have to break Glory's heart, King Little?
 Because you were thoughtless and selfish...and you, Bombo, oh mighty warrior...what have you won?
 You were too stubborn to think.
 Too busy quarreling to land dear to the harmony that might have been yours.
 But now in your sorrow and despair, perhaps you'll listen to your songs as they might be sung." (cue "Faithful Forever").

 - This Means War!: What the argument between King Little and Bombo literally amounts to.